A desk of someone who manages payroll

 • Avoid costly overtime

-You can even export data quickly and easily to integrated tools, such as Gusto and ADP Workforce Now, or produce reports in a variety of formats — both digital and hard copy — and transfer them to the payroll processor of your choice.
+You can even export data quickly and easily to integrated tools, such as Toast Payroll and Gusto, or produce reports in a variety of formats — both digital and hard copy — and transfer them to the payroll processor of your choice.

 manage payroll with sling